non-player-games/contest-framework/README.md

 1. Use `sbt compile` to compile project
 2. Use `sbt run` to run the project
+3. Under `public` folder you will need to run `npm install` to install all ui dependencies
 3. You should see *Hello World* under `http://localhost:9000`

 # Package and deploy